captionpoint/captionpoint-plays/BETWEEN-RIVERSIDE-AND-CRAZY.md

 ---

 Think this through.
-Please...
-Look, My father was a Patrolman just like you.
+Please…Look, My father was a Patrolman just like you.
 He wasn’t Black, obviously, but he was like you.

 ---